leanmeanleads/concrete__schaumburg__illinois/content/concrete_cost__install.md

      image_path="images/concrete_contractor_for_hire.jpg",
      image_description="Concrete Driveway Costs in Schaumburg",
      heading="How It Works",
-     intro="A simple process to cost out your concrete driveway!") %}
+     intro="A simple process to solve your concrete driveway problems!") %}

-1. **Inspect** - we visit the property and recommend the solution to your problem
+1. **Inspect** - we visit the property and recommend a great new concrete driveway
 2. **Quote** - provide you with an instant cost for your driveway
 3. **Book** - schedule the appointment for a day and time that suits you
-4. **Work** - we'll perform the work, leaving you with a much better home
+4. **Work** - we'll perform the work, leaving you with a much better concrete driveway
 5. **Pay** - we accept all major credit cards
-6. **Enjoy** - you've just given your concrete driveway a new lease of life - time to enjoy it again!
+6. **Enjoy** - you've just given your concrete driveway with a new lease of life - time to enjoy it again!

 {% end %}